 PHYSICIANS REQUIRING ACCREDITATION FROM the ROYAL COLLEGE OF PHYSICIANS AND SURGEONS OF CANADA, please complete the Evaluation Form and send to admincoord.eboh [at] mcgill.ca.

-PLEASE NOTE: The Seminar Series-Winter 2021 will take place from 4:00 to 5:00 PM every other Monday via ZOOM.
-(For Zoom links please click on title)
+PLEASE NOTE: The Seminar Series-Fall 2022 will be held in hybrid format from 4:00 to 5:00 PM on Mondays at the Leacock Building, Rm 219, 855 Sherbrooke Street W. (For the Zoom links please click on title)

 |September 26, 2022||Geneviève Cadieux/Robert Allard/Pascale Leclerc/Céline Signor (Montreal Public Health)||Applied epidemiology at Montreal Public Health: Monkeypox, COVID-19, and Beyond||